opensearch-project/documentation-website/_data-prepper/pipelines/configuration/processors/mutate-event.md

 ```
 {% include copy.html %}

 Next, create a log file named `logs_json.log` and replace the `path` in the file source of your `pipeline.yaml` with this filepath.
 For more information, see [Configuring Data Prepper]({{site.url}}{{site.baseurl}}/data-prepper/getting-started/#2-configuring-data-prepper).

 ```json
 {"message": "hello"}
 ```

-When you run the `RenameKey` processor, it parses the message into the following output as the "newMessage":
+When you run the `RenameKey` processor, it parses the message into the following "newMessage" output:

 ```json
 {"newMessage": "hello"}